mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/tutorials/customizing-templates/index.md

 1. Create an Edge-LB pool as described in [Expose and load balance a service](/services/edge-lb/1.4/getting-started/single-lb).

-1. Fetch the default template for the Edge-LB pool and save it to a file names `haproxy.tmpl` by running the following command:
+1. Fetch the template for the Edge-LB pool you created in the previous step and save it to a file named `haproxy.tmpl` by running the following command:

     ```bash
+    dcos edgelb template show <pool-name> > haproxy.tmpl
+    ```

+    For example, if the pool you created was `ping-lb`, you would run the following command:

+    ```bash
-    dcos edgelb template show > haproxy.tmpl
+    dcos edgelb template show ping-lb > haproxy.tmpl
     ```

 1. Open the `haproxy.tmpl` template you created in the previous step in a text editor.